Chemistry

 CHEM 132-0 Fundamentals of Chemistry II (1 Unit) Chemical equilibrium, aqueous solution equilibria, chemical kinetics, metals in chemistry and biology, oxidation-reduction reactions and electrochemistry.
 Prerequisites: CHEM 131-0, CHEM 141-0 (C- or better).
 Natural Sciences Distro Area Natural Sciences Foundational Discipline

-CHEM 132-MG Midquarter Study Group: Fundamentals of Chemistry II (0 Unit) Peer-guided study group for students enrolled in CHEM 132-0.
-Meets weekly, starting at midquarter, in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
+CHEM 132-MG Mentored Study Program (0 Unit) Study sessions facilitated by undergraduate peer leaders, for students enrolled in CHEM 132-0.
+Meets weekly in small groups to collaboratively review material, solve practice problems, clarify concepts, and enhance study strategies.
 Enrollment optional.
 Graded S/U.

 CHEM 132-SG Peer-Guided Study Group: Fundamentals of Chemistry II (0 Unit) Peer-guided study group for students enrolled in CHEM 132-0.
 Meets weekly in small groups, along with a peer facilitator, to collaboratively review material, work through practice problems, and clarify course concepts.
 Enrollment optional.
 Graded S/U.